nostream/sdcamp/BUILD.md

 	*** extconf.rb failed ***
 	...

-[Calibre](calibre)'s command `ebook-convert` is under `calibre` directory, it should be added into your path, then the related ebook can be created.
+[Calibre][calibre]'s command `ebook-convert` is under `calibre` directory, it should be added into your path, then the related ebook can be created.

+Then you should be able to generate pdf

+    $ xvfb-run ./makeebooks zh # if no X-Windows

 ## Fedora platform ##
-This is copied from [Pro Git](progit), not verified yet
+This is copied from [Pro Git][progit], not verified yet

 On Fedora you can run something like this::